Ends Tuesday, April 7th, 2020 at 5:00 PM

 Matt is currently the Executive Director of the Chester County Bar Association after serving as the Chester County Prothonotary for four years.
-Previously, Matt was the Chief of Staff for State Representative Dan Truitt and Political Director for the Republican Committee of Chester County.
+Previously, Matt was the Chief of Staff for State Representative Dan Truitt.
 He has dedicated his career and personal time to public service by being a part of 14 nonprofit board of directors and stepped into leadership roles throughout the process.
 From the WCU Alumni Association, Friars Alumni Association, Rotary Club of West Chester, Friends Association for the Care and Protection of Children, West Chester Downtown Foundation, and Domestic Violence Center of Chester County, he has worked to prove himself as a committed citizen to Chester County.

 Update - Jan 17th, 2020 at 7:54PM